mlin/GenomicSQLite/docs/bindings.md

 The key routines are also exposed as [custom SQL functions](https://www.sqlite.org/appfunc.html), which can be invoked by SELECT statements on any SQLite connection, once the extension has been loaded.
 New language bindings consist largely of ~one-liner functions that pass arguments through to `SELECT routine(arg1,arg2,...)` and return the result, usually a TEXT value.
 None are performance-sensitive, as long as developers use prepared, parameterized SQLite3 statements for GRI queries in loops.

 Bindings should endeavor to integrate "naturally" with the host language and its existing SQLite3 bindings.
-For example, the object returned by the Connect procedure should be an idiomatic SQLite3 connection object.
+For example, the object returned by the Open procedure should be an idiomatic SQLite3 connection object.
 Also, APIs should follow the host language's conventions for naming style and handling optional/keyword arguments.

  Our [Python module](https://github.com/mlin/GenomicSQLite/blob/main/bindings/python/genomicsqlite/__init__.py) can be followed as an illustrative example.